What you'll learn:

-(Aka cool facts about celestial navigation and it’s history for you while you are engaged in this hands-on kids STEM activity)
+(Aka cool facts about celestial navigation to look at while you are engaged in the STEM activity)

 GPS versus the Stars.
 Most of our navigation on Earth now uses GPS satellites.
 Each time we want to know our location we ping four satellites that all send signals back, and where those signals converge gives us our position within feet.
 So why even learn how to navigate by the stars?
 Military personnel learn to navigate by the stars so that they can get home without giving off any signals.
 Celestial navigation also can't be jammed like satellites can.
 The only time we can't navigate by the stars is if clouds bar our view!

 How did planes navigate before GPS?
 Early versions of the Boeing 747 had a window port in the cockpit roof to view the stars and navigate using a sextant.
 In fact, until the late 1990s aircraft navigation by Sextants was more reliable than doing so by satellites!
 Now a days, however, navigating by GPS is the standard.

 How did celestial navigation impact America?
 Christopher would never have sailed out of sight of land if it weren't for celestial navigation.
 Before sextants and the method of navigating by the stars were developed sailors feared to stray too far from land because of the possibility of getting lost at sea.
 The world was a big place then, and no one wanted to venture out without the ability to return.

 Why is trigonometry useful?
 I often hear moans and groans when it comes to trigonometry.
 Many people feel like it is completely useless.
 Trigonometry, however, makes celestial navigation possible.
 With that trigonometry comes all of the discoveries and travels before modern day.
 Celestial navigation uses angle measurements to determine your location.